-For candidates with less experience, extracurricular activities are a great means to make up for lack of experience in your chosen field.
-Your continuous involvement in volunteer work will offer several opportunities to show your leadership skills, which would be tough to show in a work environment where you are working under an experienced individual.
-Communication and team building skills can be highlighted through work experience but leadership skills – planning, setting goals for the organization/team, handling conflicts, and communicating effectively, can be included in your essay through the experiences in volunteer or entrepreneurial projects outside of work.
+For candidates with less experience, extracurricular activities are a great means to make up for the lack of experience in your chosen field.
+Your continuous involvement in volunteer work will offer several opportunities to show your leadership skills, which would be tough to show in a work environment where you are under the supervision of an experienced individual.

 Diversity of Experience – Essays

-Although the number of essays and word limit has been reduced in this year’s application essays, AdCom would get very little insight about your personality if the essays were focused just on your work.
+Although the number of essays and word limit have slightly gone up this year, AdCom gets very little insight about your personality if the essays were all about your work.
 Mix it up with extracurricular activities and Entrepreneurial projects that you have undertaken.

 What are the Extracurricular or Volunteer Activities that are relevant for MBA Application?